• Skip to primary navigation

 • Oil & Soy or Fish Sauce - Neutral or toasted sesame oil adds depth, while soy or fish sauce brings umami richness.

-• Prepare the Vegetables – Wash and finely chop carrots, red cabbage, bell peppers, cucumbers, and tomatoes into uniform, bite-sized pieces.
-This ensures even texture and makes the salad easy to eat.
+• Prepare the Vegetables - Wash and finely chop carrots, red cabbage, bell peppers, cucumbers, and tomatoes into uniform, bite-sized pieces (aim for roughly ¼-inch dice for even texture).

-• Toast the Peanuts – Heat peanuts in a dry skillet over medium heat until golden and fragrant.
-Toasting intensifies their flavor and crunch, an essential contrast in the salad.
+• Toast the Peanuts - Heat peanuts in a dry skillet over medium heat until golden and fragrant (about 3-5 minutes, stirring or shaking the pan to prevent burning).

 • Make the Dressing - Whisk together lime juice, rice vinegar, chili oil or fresh chopped chilies, honey, soy or fish sauce, and a splash of sesame oil.
 This mixture creates a perfect balance of heat, acidity, sweetness, and umami.